chanrl/IEEE-CIS-Fraud-Detection/README.md

 When I have more time, I will look into revisiting the Vespa ID columns, as there's about 30 columns with strings, so I would need to use some clever regex to extract the proper values.
 There's one column with the browser used, and it would have versions along with the browser used.
 It might be predictive if for example, fraudulent transactions occur under older versions of internet explorer or AOL browser.

+Last set of information I would need would be cost benefit values for false positives and false negatives and true positives.
+That way I would be able to figure out what threshold I should set for the model when flagging a transaction as fraud or not.

+# Results
+My current best performing model (random forest) including all features:
+accuracy: 0.9771819013106648
+precision: 0.8978102189781022
+recall: 0.38886186770428016

+Training score is at .99 and Validation score is at .97, so it seems as the model is currently overfitting.